 without methanol water injection and having a two stage supercharger.

-total of 10,964 examples were built of all models.
+total of 10,964 were built by Mitsubishi and Nakajima including all models.